dimusic/active-win-pos-rs/README.md

     }
 }
 ```
-Would give you an instance of ```ActiveWindow``` struct with unique window id, process id and window position.
+Would give you an instance of ```ActiveWindow``` struct with unique window id, process id, window position and window title.

 Or use ``` active_win_pos_rs::get_position ``` to get the ```WindowPosition``` only.